mesinkasir/chromispos-unicentapos-angular-apps/README.md

 This apps can work with unicenta opos too..

 Soon... update with login username and password.
+Or you can integration using Auth with firebase API for simple login.

 ## Video Installation
 follow video installation if you need detail how to install this apps.